 IB Grading CriteriaSeptember 13, 2025

-Unlock top marks in your IB Geography Extended Essay!
+Learn how to improve in your IB Geography Extended Essay!
 This guide breaks down the grading criteria, offering practical tips and insights for students, teachers, and parents.
 Learn about focus, knowledge, critical thinking, presentation, and engagement.
 Discover how AI grading assistants can help!

 IBGeographyExtended EssayGrading CriteriaAssessment

 Understanding the IB Geography Extended Essay (EE) grading criteria is crucial for both students and teachers aiming for success.
-This guide provides a detailed breakdown of each criterion – Focus and Method, Knowledge and Understanding, Critical Thinking, Presentation, and Engagement – offering practical tips and actionable advice to help you excel.
+This guide provides a detailed breakdown of each criterion – Focus and Method, Knowledge and Understanding, Critical Thinking, Presentation, and Engagement – offering practical tips and useful advice to help you excel.
 Whether you're a student striving for a top grade, a teacher looking for clarity on the IB geography grading scheme, or a parent seeking to support your child, this resource will equip you with the knowledge you need to navigate the assessment process effectively.

 What is the Geography Extended Essay?